daglem/reDIP-SID/README.md

 ## Overview
 The reDIP SID is an open source hardware development board which combines the following in a DIP-28 size package:

-* iCE40UP5K FPGA
+* Lattice iCE40UP5K FPGA
-* SGTL5000 Audio Codec
+* NXP SGTL5000 Audio Codec
 * 128Mbit FLASH
 * 64Mbit PSRAM
-* LED
+* User LED
 * Push button
 * USB-C receptacle for power and FPGA Full Speed USB
 * 5V tolerant I/O

-The reSID SID is a leaner relative of the [reSID sx](https://github.com/daglem/reDIP-sx), more squarely focused on providing a platform for MOS 6581/8580 SID emulation.
+The reSID SID is a leaner relative of the [reSID sx](https://github.com/daglem/reDIP-sx), more squarely focused on providing an open source hardware platform for MOS 6581/8580 SID emulation.
-It also aims to be a good no-frills choice for generic FPGA projects which may find use for audio and/or 5V tolerant I/O.
+It also aims to be a good no-frills choice for generic FPGA projects, which may find use for audio and/or 5V tolerant I/O.

 ## General use